roman-milk/roman-milk.github.io/mistletoe-candy-canes-and-a-lesbian.md

  I slipped my finger out of her fevered cunt and put it to my mouth.
 "Hmmmmmm, very yummy."

  I stood up and said, "Five minutes, on your knees, ready to obey."
-Report_Story #2